-All height measurements will be taken normal to and from the reference plane.
+All height measurements related to the car will be taken normal to and from the reference plane.

 1.7 Distances

 All measurements relative to wheel centre lines, car centre plane and survival cell planes will be taken parallel to the reference plane.